SemTalkOnline/SemTalkOnline/Hyperlinks.md

 # Hyperlinks

-Hyperlinks allow additional internal and external information to be integrated into a Diagram.
-This increases the ability of the model to be better understood and it allows the integrations of existing documentation and forms.
+Hyperlinks allow additional internal and external information to be integrated in a Diagram.
+Integration of existing documentation and forms augment model's usefulness and it makes the model information easier to understand.

 ![alt text](images/Hyperlink.png)